SobolSigizmund/DEPRECATED-api-client-java/README.rst

 featureset will change much.

 There is an ongoing need to integrate more API calls as they become available.
 The work involved is small.
+The ``custom`` request type can always be used to call a method that has not been fully integrated.